Object Constancy And Emotional Permanence - What Are They And What's The Difference?

 "Most people struggling with object constancy do eventually seek out therapy, as it is the most effective way to repattern your brain and create healthier, stronger habits.
 Therapists can peel back the layers of your past-your relationships, experiences, and even your childhood pain-in order to map out the path to greater health and happiness."

-Object constancy may start with parents, but can also manifest through other caregivers, friends, and partners, all of whom can teach you that love is continual, even when you are not in another's presence-or conversely, that love is conditional and can go away at any moment.
+Object constancy and emotional permanence may start with parents, but can also manifest through other caregivers, friends, and partners, all of whom can teach you that love is continual, even when you are not in another's presence-or conversely, that love is conditional and can go away at any moment.

 If you think you're experiencing a break in your object constancy, you aren't alone.
 Many people did not receive the proper attachment cues needed in childhood to develop healthy object constancy, and this can lead to relationship difficulties down the road.
 You might find yourself struggling in romantic relationships, but you may also struggle with making and keeping friends, and maintaining strong, ongoing connections with family members, too.

 A shaky or absent development of object constancy can impair basic functioning skills, and can even lead to a series of disorders as you grow older.
 Some of the potential issues present in dysfunctional object constancy include:

 1) Poor Attachment Patterns.
 Children should attach to their parents, their family members, their friends, and as people grow older, their romantic partners.
 The first model of attachment available to children is the relationship between them and their parents.
 If parents do not provide a stable, consistent, and trustworthy model of attachment-most commonly through demonstrating unconditional love and trustworthy presence-children do not develop the ability to trust others to stay present in their lives in the face of distance, conflict, or confusion.